MaxBayne/CleanArchitecture/CleanArchitecture.Domain/ReadMe.txt

 Aggregate Roots
 ===============
-- represent any entity that hold multi entity as its children like Order
+- represent any entity that hold multi entity as its children like Order with OrderItems